A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Discussion

-\paragraph*{Simulated restoration} Our framework was first developed and applied for a mixed OHC-loss and CS pathology (Slope35-7,0,0), and then to two simpler HI profiles that included only OHC loss (Slope25) and only CS (13,0,0).
+Our framework was first developed and applied for a mixed OHC-loss and CS pathology (Slope35-7,0,0), and then to two simpler HI profiles that included only OHC loss (Slope25) and only CS (13,0,0).
 The trained DNN-HA models enhanced the simulated AN responses in all cases, but were not able to fully restore them to the responses of the NH periphery for the HI profiles that included CS.
 This observation is reflected by the small RMSE reduction that the Slope35-7,0,0 and 13,0,0 models achieved after processing (NRMSEs of $\sim$10\% in Table~\ref{tab:clean} and $\sim$3\% in Fig.~\ref{fig:ANs_simpl}d for processed speech in quiet at 30-70 dB SPL).
 Even though the trained DNN-HA models did not fully restore the simulated responses for profiles that additionally included CS, they were able to enhance the simulated EFR magnitudes (see Section \ref{sec:sim_clean}) by increasing them to $\sim$7.7 nV after processing in both HI cases (NH reference of 8.39 nV).
-This suggests that the DNN-HA models might still be able to restore specific functional aspects that are degraded by CS (e.g., temporal-envelope coding \cite{keshishzadeh2020derived, vasilkov2021enhancing, drakopoulos2022model}).
+This suggests that the DNN-HA models might still be able to restore specific functional aspects that are degraded by CS (e.g. temporal-envelope coding \cite{keshishzadeh2020derived, vasilkov2021enhancing, drakopoulos2022model}).
+At the same time, there may be additional benefits for considering CS in HA processing, as HI listeners with similar audiograms can have very different outcomes on aided speech intelligibility \cite{lopez2017predictors}.